Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Enforce Range"					"150.0"

+			// The Super Tank has 1 out of this many chances to trigger the range ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Enforce Range Chance"			"16"

 			// The Super Tank forces survivors to only use one of the following weapon slots.
 			// Combine numbers in any order for different results.
 			// Character limit: 5